 Now, if the internet tells the truth, this doesn't work as well for everyone.
-However, there are a couple tips and tricks I picked up that seemed to help.
+However, there are a couple of tips and tricks I picked up that seemed to help.

 1. Place the patch over areas with large blood vessels.

 When applying the patch, place it over an area that has a lot of blood flow close to the surface of your skin, such as your ankle or wrist.
-For some reason, my ankle seemed to work better than other areas on my body.
-Applying the patch somewhere where those ingredients can't easily absorb through the skin and into your body can decrease its efficiency.
+For some reason, my ankle seemed to work better than other areas of my body.
+Applying the patch where those ingredients can't easily absorb through the skin and into your body can decrease its efficiency.

 The patch is designed to slowly release the ingredients through the night, which is why it lasts eight hours when many other sleep aids only last two or three hours.

 2. Apply the patch right before you go to sleep.

 I found that the patches work best when you put them on immediately before you go to sleep—not a while beforehand.
 This one is more from personal experience than from reading reviews.
 I'm not sure what the science is behind it, but I've found I don't get as good a night's sleep if I stick it on an hour before I go to sleep rather than right before I crawl into bed.